RobertSundling/neato-botvac/README.md

 You may wish to read the [Updating faster](#updating-faster) section below to speed up the install process.

-To install firmware with an expired certificate, see the [Bypassing certificate expiration](#bypassing-certificate-expiration) section below first.
+If you need to install firmware with an expired certificate, see the [Bypassing certificate expiration](#bypassing-certificate-expiration) section below first.

 ### Installing the firmware

-Once you have bypassed the certificate expiration, you are ready to go.

 To install firmware on your Neato Botvac, you generally do *not* need to press any buttons or perform a [factory reset](#factory-reset) on your robot.
 You really only have to plug in a flash drive and the robot handles the rest.